-“Because she would almost certainly have have said ‘no’” said Jemima.
+“Because she would almost certainly have said “no” said Jemima.
 “And by the way, please drive more slowly and carefully.
-There are children in the back, – you are the responsible adult.”
+There are children in the back, you are the responsible adult.”

 Uncle Jeff slowed down and promised to drive carefully.
 And Jemima felt better because she realised that safety was even more important than being polite or worrying about causing offence.

-When they got back to town, Uncle Jeff took them to a Turkish Kebab restaurant for lunch, and Jeremy tried hot chili sauce which burned his mouth.
+When they got back to town, Uncle Jeff took them to a Turkish Kebab restaurant for lunch, and Jeremy tried hot chilli sauce which burnt his mouth.
 He had to eat loads of ice cream afterwards to cool off.

 “Is there a way in the back?” he asked.
 And they tried the side gate and found that it was open.

-The French doors at the back of the house were firmly closed.
-But there was a window open just above the extension had been added to the back of the house only last year.
+The french doors at the back of the house were firmly closed.
+But there was a window open just above the extension that had been added to the back of the house only last year.